PlaidCloud/website/content/en/docs/reference/setup-tools/kubeadm/kubeadm-init.md

 weight: 20
 ---
 <!-- overview -->
-This command initializes a Kubernetes control-plane node.
+This command initializes a PlaidCloud control-plane node.

 <!-- body -->